SuperKogito/sphinxcontrib-pdfembed/README.md

 ## Usage
-To obfuscate an email address use something like:
+To embed a PDF file in a page use the following:

     :pdfembed:`src:_static/path_to_pdf.pdf, height:1600, width:1300, align:middle`